-Our system has a built-in whiteboard (see Figure 4.1) to support free-hand drawing annotation as eSports does.
+Our desktop client has a built-in whiteboard (see Figure 4.1) to support free-hand drawing annotation as eSports[Zhai et al., 2005] does.
 It is important that drawings such as lines, shapes and inserted images are displayed timely on remote clients, especially when users are working on real time data streams.
 Delayed or disordered annotations will cause problems to the real time communication.
 We tested our system by sending large amounts of free-hand whiteboard events in one second while system users are playing different types of multimedia streams.
-We record the time difference between each events creation time and rendering time at remote clients.
+We record the time difference between each event's creation time and rendering time at remote clients.

 The Average of all differences recorded in the same test is used as the final result.